 The Windfall Acceleration

-Apply unexpected money directly to your loan principal:
+Apply unexpected money directly to your loan principal, such as tax refunds, work bonuses, cash gifts, or side hustle income.

 Common Mistakes to Avoid